 About a decade ago...

-Peering into her favorite teacup with its beautiful flower motif, it occurred to her that a discreet, non-verbal signaling device could be the answer.
-She dwelled over the idea for a couple of years until finally, at the urging of her husband, Giles (a professor and entrepreneur), she decided to go for it!
+Peering into her teacup with a beautiful lotus motif, it occurred to her that a discreet, non-verbal signaling device could be the answer.
+She dwelled over the idea for a couple of years until finally, at the urging of her husband, Giles (a professor and entrepreneur), she decided to go for it.
+We officially launched at the Yoga Journal Conference in Estes Park, Colorado in 2012.

 The flip-chip gives teachers the confidence to offer hands-on assists at a time when increasing numbers of teachers and owners are resorting to a 'verbal assist only' policy, which is a great shame because for many people, hands-on assists are welcome, nurturing and beneficial!